0x29aNull/DarkVoid/DV-Episode3.md

 If you purchase the most basic service from each platform you would be spending more than $250 per month.
 That includes advertisements and does not include all content.
-Streaming services were originally started to have tons of content in one location with a reasonable price.
+Streaming services were originally started to have tons of content in one location for a reasonable price.

 What if i were to tell you there's a better way?
 A way to get all of your favorite shows, movies, and music streaming on all of your devices for free?